Kenny Egan: Tributes

-Following the final President Mary McAleese and Taoiseach Brian Cowen gave Egan some glowing tributes.
+Following the final President Mary McAleese and Taoiseach Brian Cowen gave Egan some tributes.

 "I am delighted to learn of Kenny's wonderful accomplishment today in Beijing," the President said.
 "The people of Ireland are uplifted by this outstanding achievement which continues a tradition of Irish Olympic boxing excellence dating back to 1952."

 Cowen echoed these remarks by saying "Kenny fought a brave fight and gave everything in a wonderful bout of top class boxing".

 Final controversy

 At the end of the third round in the gold medal contest between Egan and Xiaoping, the judges failed to score several punches landed by Egan that would have given him the lead.
 NBC announcers concurred on this point.
 The scoring system throughout the Olympics had been the topic of many debates, not only in this bout, but throughout many of the games.
 Irish bookmaker, Paddy Power, paid out all bets on Egan to win the gold, despite this not being the actual result.